 Hormone disruption

 If a patient’s pain is best managed with long-term opioids, they likely have complex healthcare needs.
 This makes opioid use a complicated decision.
-Providers have to consider many factors, including the patient’s quality of life, when deciding whether to recommend continuing or tapering off opioid use.
+Providers have to consider many factors, including the patient’s quality of life, when deciding whether to recommend continuing or tapering off medication use.

 What New Research Shows